Electric motors, both AC and DC have common characteristics whereby they produce high inrush currents on starting and during their run up.

 Wound Rotor Motors with Slip Rings

-Star-delta is a commonly-used and economical reduced current starting method in which the stator coils of the motor are initially connected in a star configuration and switched to delta as the motor speed increases.
-A voltage spike would arise motor as the motor coils are briefly open-circuit, so to eliminate this three small resistors are put in circuit (via a third contactor) for a short time.
+Star-delta starting is a commonly used method to provide reduced current starting whereby the stator windings of the motor are initially connected in a star configuration and switched to delta as the motor speed increases.
+With this method a voltage spike arises when the motor windings are briefly open-circuit, so to eliminate this three resistors are put into the circuit (via a third contactor) for a short time.